 On the national level, globalization and privatization, accompanied by the values of individualism and diversity, have wrought many changes in the three main educational systems since the early 1990s.
 The Ministry of Education has begun to encourage schools to specialize and offer unique subjects from a predetermined list of subjects taught for matriculation exams.
 Furthermore, many secondary schools have increasingly become autonomous and self-managed, providing some freedom for school staff to build a vision and mission for their schools, based on their values, communal needs, and the ethnic characteristics of their students (Gibton, 2011).

-Several problems and shortcomings of the educational system persist (e.g., scholastic disparities, low achievement, low teachers' salaries, major deficits in the fields of knowledge, inefficient utilization of resources), and have led to the introduction of two major reforms – ‘New Horizons’ and ‘Power to Change’ (Arar, 2012; Gibton, 2011).
+Several problems and shortcomings persist in the educational system (e.g., scholastic disparities, low achievement, low teachers' salaries, major deficits in the fields of knowledge, inefficient utilization of resources), and have led to the introduction of two major reforms – ‘New Horizons’ and ‘Power to Change’ (Arar, 2012; Gibton, 2011).
 These reforms restructured the teacher's role and introduced new teaching methods into schools (e.g., more teaching hours, one teacher-five pupil classrooms, and a check-in clock in every school).
-Likewise, an Authority for Research and Assessment was established as part of the Ministry of Education, and several national and international examinations have been introduced into schools, such as the national Meitzav exam for 4th and 8th grades, and the PISA and Perls exams, which have ramped up pressure on those working in the Israeli education system (Balas, 2014).
+Likewise, an Authority for Research and Assessment was established as part of the Ministry of Education, and several national and international examinations have been introduced into schools, such as the national Meitzav exam for 4th and 8th grades, and the PISA and Perls exams, which have increased pressure on those working in the Israeli education system (Balas, 2014).

 Table1 shows the distribution of the students in Jewish and Arab schools, by level of education.
 Arab students consist of 25.7% of the total students in primary education, compared with 27.1% in secondary education.